codylico/mmaptwo-plus/README.md

 - The interface should be simple and orthogonal.

+- The interface should allow for mapping a file multiple times without needing to close the file between each mapping.

 - The source should not use more language features or libraries than necessary, and should not be larger (in lines of code) than needed.

-- The library should return error values where appropriate, without causing an application to abruptly terminate.
+- The library should throw exceptions where appropriate, without causing an application to terminate without recourse.

 ## Build